ktoso/rx-wiki/Creating-Observables.md

 > **Note:** in the scala language adaptor for RxJava, the version of this method that works with sequences (arrays) is called `items( )`.

+#### scheduler

+`from( )` does not by default operate on any particular scheduler.
+The variant that converts a `Future` into an Observable has a version that accepts a scheduler as a parameter, which will be the scheduler that governs that `Future`.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#from(java.util.concurrent.Future)">`from(future)`</a>, <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#from(java.util.concurrent.Future, long, java.util.concurrent.TimeUnit)">`from(future, timeout, unit)`</a>, and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#from(java.util.concurrent.Future, rx.Scheduler)">`from(future, scheduler)`</a>
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#from(java.lang.Iterable)">`from(iterable)`</a>, and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#from(java.lang.Iterable, rx.Scheduler)">`from(iterable, scheduler)`</a>